Bipolar disorder involves many mixed emotions.

-- Anticonvulsants - sometimes prescribed to treat mania episodes.
+- Anticonvulsants: These are sometimes prescribed to treat mania episodes.

-- Antipsychotics - including aripiprazole, olanzapine, and risperidone.
-Prescribed if behavior is very disturbed and symptoms are severe.
+- Antipsychotics: Aripiprazole, olanzapine, risperidone are some of the options if behavior is very disturbed and symptoms are severe.

-- Psychotherapy - the aim is to alleviate core symptoms, to help the patient identify and recognize the key triggers, minimize negativity in relationships, recognize the first symptoms that indicate the onset of an episode, and work on the factors that help maintain the "normal" periods for as long as possible.
+The person can learn to recognize the first symptoms that indicate the onset of an episode and work on the factors that help maintain the "normal" periods for as long as possible.